rars/ngx-jwt/README.md

       imports: [
         BrowserModule,
         NgxJwtModule.forRoot({
-          config: {
           // replace this with a method for retrieving a token to inject
           tokenGetter: () => Observable.of(token),
           blacklistedDomains: ['auth-service'],
           whitelistedDomains: [],
           throwNoTokenError: true,
           skipWhenExpired: false,
           headerName: 'Authorization',
           authScheme: 'Bearer'
-          }
         })
       ],
       providers: [],